 If your child will be traveling to another state to exercise parenting time with the other parent, or moving to another state as their new primary residence, outside of the state that has entered custody orders, it is would be wise to formally register your out-of-state custody orders in the new state so that you have a legal mechanism to enforce the custody orders in that state, if needed.
 The orders also need to be registered in the event you determine it may be appropriate to transfer jurisdiction to the new state for modification purposes.
 There is a formal process to register out-of-state orders, which involves filing certified copies of the out-of-state orders in the new state.

-Danielle N. Contos is an associate attorney at Griffiths Law.
+Danielle N. Contos is an Senior Associate at Griffiths Law.
 Danielle’s practice has focused on complex financial matters, parental responsibilities, interstate jurisdictional disputes, and challenges to and enforcement of premarital agreements.
 Danielle has also been named to Colorado Super Lawyers “Rising Star” list from 2017-2019.